 Every guest VM has an internal name.
 The host uses the internal name to identify the guest VMs.
-CloudPlatform gives you an option to provide a guest VM with a display name.
-You can add this
+CloudPlatform gives you an option to provide a display name to guest VMs.
+You can add this display name to the internal name so that it is displayed in vCenter.
+This feature is intended to make the correlation between instance names and internal names easier in large datacenter deployments.

-To append display names to VM internal names, set the global configuration parameter vm.instancename.flag to true.
+To provide display names to a VM, you need to set the global configuration parameter vm.instancename.flag to true.
 The default value of this parameter is false.

-The default format of the internal name is i-<user\id>-<vm\id>-<instance.name>, where instance.name is a global parameter.
-When vm.instancename.flag is set to true and if a display name is provided during the creation of a guest VM, CloudPlatform sets the instance name without any additional prefix.
-This changes the internal name format to i-<user\id>-<vm\id>-<displayName>.
+The default format of the internal name is i-<user_id>-<vm_id>-<instance.name> where instance.name is a global parameter.
+After you set the vm.instancename.flag parameter to true and provide a display name during the creation of a guest VM, the display name will be displayed in vCenter for the guest.